ashley-figueira/Stackoverflow/README.md

 # Architecture

 The app follows a clean architecture pattern with 3 layers (data, domain and ui (app)).
 The domain layer is where the entities and use cases are, ie, GetUsersUseCase or UserEntity.
 The data layer is where all the logic behind fetching and persisting is included.
 The data layer uses the repository pattern and takes advantages of Retrofit and Room.
 In the UI layer view models are being used to abstract the presentation logic away from the actual fragments.
 For the UI layer a sealed class is used to describe the state of the screen, called ScreenState.

-Uses cases, repositories and view models are tested.
+Uses cases, repositories and view models are unit tested.

 # Libraries and tools